Four of the best guitarists of all time are in this video from

 Check out the list below to see where they and 96 other greats rank.

 Lists of superlatives are fun, and what could be more fun than a ranking of the best guitarists of all time?
 Since 2003, Rolling Stone has had the closest thing to a definitive top 100 list, but like anyone who likes guitar and has opinions, I disagreed with many of their specific rankings.
-I’ve always wanted to make my own top 100 that focused more on sound and ability than influence and popularity, and I wanted to try to make it detailed and objective enough to share with other fans looking to discover and debate the best guitarists of all time.
+I’ve always wanted to make my own top 100 that focused more on sound and ability than influence and popularity, and I wanted to try to make it detailed and consistent enough to share with other fans looking to discover and debate the best guitarists of all time.
 So I made a list of around five hundred candidates, put on my headphones, and spent several hundred hours listening to amazing guitar.

 Over the course of my listening, I kept coming back to expressiveness, uniqueness, and creativity.
 Someone who could convey intense feeling in a single note or phrase, someone who created a guitar sound that was distinctly their own, someone who could repeatedly surprise and excite with inventive phrasing or technique—these are the guitarists who stood the test of time for me.